athulsudheesh/ACN5314/README-RMGversion.txt

 STEP 6: Set the parameters
 STEP 7: Hit the green RUN button on the interface
 STEP 8: You will see "precision" and "recall" and other statistics for training and test data printed out!!!

+WARNING!
+If you are using the software folder "LinearMachines" then you must exit MATLAB and then start up MATLAB again to clear the path if you want to switch to "Perceptron".